 Have you ever had the feeling that you get the great lesson just after something?
 Have you ever trying to take goodness from a failure?
 I hope you did.
-Because this is something I learn from all of them.
-Some people said to me that they hope they did not get some of the failures and that the be more cheerful and avoid something.
+Because this is something, I learn from all of them.
+Some people said to me that they hope they did not get some of the failures and are more cheerful and avoid something.
 And to be honest with you, hope is not a good strategy for life.
-My dad used to tell sometimes one sentence that I try to translate for you, “there are only two things that come from the saint, your death and your wife” :).
-I think that at last, I understand his words, unfortunately, I am not able to ask him in person, about it… Let’s return to the subject this quote of my dad, those both girls 🙂 decide when they want to come to you.
+Sometimes, my dad used to tell me one sentence that I try to translate for you, “there are only two things that come from the saint, your death and your wife” :).
+I think that, at last, I understand his words.
+Unfortunately, I am not able to ask him in person about it… Let’s return to the subject of this quote of my dad, those both girls 🙂 decide when they want to come to you.
 And you know, all other things you can change, transform, turn to your needs.
 I want to end up with the same sentence as J.K.
 Rowling said it was quote from Lucius Annaeus Seneca “As is a tale, so is life: not how long it is, but how good it is, is what matters.”
 I wish you a very good life.